Las Vegas shooting: Remembering the fallen

 Heather Warino Alvarado

 Heather Warino Alvarado, 35, was the wife of a Utah firefighter.
-She died Monday night at a Las Vegas hospital, according to the Salt Lake Tribune.
+She died the night after at a Las Vegas hospital, according to the Salt Lake Tribune.

 “She always saw the good in others,” said a statement from her husband, Albert Alvarado.
 “She spent her whole life serving others in her family and community.”